-Disabled DEFAULT Cannot be booted from a remote system through the
+→ Disabled DEFAULT Cannot be booted from a remote system through the LAN → Enabled DEFAULT Can be booted from a remote system through the LAN

-LAN

 5.5.2 Boot Device Priority

 Use the Boot Device Priority menu (BIOS Menu 17) to specify the boot sequence from the available devices.
 The drive sequence also depends on the boot sequence in the individual device section.